Signed in as:

 Often times, it was very difficult to live in a household where she was undervalued, underappreciated, and financially taken advantage of by one of her siblings.
 After her parents passed away, my mother battled admirably to provide for her children, while being financially manipulated into an environment that was not healthy for her children.
 This did not stop her from providing love and support to the dreams of her children, but living with a sibling who had no regard for his damaging behavior made it difficult for anyone to find peace at home.

-It was the iron will of my ancestors guiding me when I refused to let fear navigate my musical journey.
-When I began volunteering at Saint Marcellinus Church as a guitarist, I learned the power of music and how it brought a community closer together.
-The love I gave and received was stronger than the fear trying to be forced on me.
-Eventually I became the music director where I shared and acquired knowledge on guitar theory and choir music; the seed to becoming a classically trained musician had been planted.
+It was the iron will of his ancestors guiding him when he refused to let fear navigate that musical journey.
+When he began volunteering at Saint Marcellinus Church as a guitarist, he learned the power of music and how it brought a community closer together.
+The love given and received were stronger than the fear being forced on him.
+Eventually he became the music director where he shared and acquired knowledge on guitar theory and choir music; the seed to becoming a classically trained musician had been planted.

 Copyright © 2024 David Jesus Ybarra - All Rights Reserved.